Computing minimal Weierstrass equations

 over $A$ with $\deg Q\le g$ and $P(x)$ monic of $\deg P=2g+1$, and $w_0$ is the pole of $x$.
 By suitably scaling an initial equation of $C$ over $K$ with $x$ having its pole at $w_0$, one can always obtain such an equation.
 The associated model is automatically normal with reduced fiber at all primes $\p$ (see \S~\ref{normalization}).

-The minimal pointed Weierstrass equations are studied in \cite{Loc}.
+\emph{Minimal pointed Weierstrass equations of $C$} are defined in a similary way to the non-pointed case.
+They are studied in \cite{Loc}.
 For a given $(C, w_0)$, the minimal pointed Weierstrass equation exists and is unique up to the transformations described in Lemma~\ref{p-c} below.
 See also \cite{Loc} and \cite{LGE}, Corollary 5.2.
 The next lemma is stated in \cite{Loc}, Remark after Definition 2.1.

 \begin{lemma} Fix a prime $\p$ of $A$.
 Let $R=A_\p$.
 Let

 be another pointed Weierstrass equation of $(C, w_0)$ with discriminant $\Delta_1$ such that $v_\p(\Delta_1)\le v_\p(\Delta)$.
 Then there exist $u, c\in R$, $H(x)\in R[x]$ of degree $\le g$ such that